 How you use the library might be a little bit different this year, but we want you to feel confident that the MMLL Library remains a safe place to be.
 Here are some of the steps we're taking to ensure this.

-Unless you have a medical exemption, we'll ask you to wear a face covering when you're in the library.
+Unless you have a medical exemption, we'll still recommend you to wear a face covering when you're in the library.
 We'll also provide lots of hand sanitiser.

 So that we don't exceed our maximum capacity, and so we can contact you if we learn that a library user tested positive for COVID-19, everyone who comes into the library will have to book first.
 This will be really simple, and you won't have to book far in advance.

-To ensure that as many of you as possible have access to the library and a safe experience while you're here, we've developed three different types of 'access':
+To ensure that as many of you as possible have access to the library and a safe experience while you're here, we've developed new types of 'access':

 Our wellbeing activities program, such as crafts and yoga sessions, have been temporarily suspended.
 We hope to renew our activities when it is safe to do so, as we know how much you enjoy them!